Want to check the Rule Book? Go to the Beginners Guide page.

 How does Race Your Mates work? (also known as Bracket Racing)

 This concept was borrowed from drag racing and they are essentially handicap races based on your lap times in qualifying.
 Any rider/bike entered can potentially win their time bracket.
-(Note: this type of race is only run in SA)

 Qualifying sessions are held in the morning where your best lap time is taken and that time determines your row on the starting grid for the whole day.
 There are 5 rows on the grid… and 4 riders in each row.
-While there can be up to 20 riders on the track, each row is a separate bracket and you will only be competing against 3 other bikes, so it doesn’t matter where you finish overall.
+While there can be up to 20 riders on the track, each row is a separate bracket and you will only be competing against the 3 other bikes in your row, so it doesn’t matter where you finish overall.
 As there are riders of differing ability on the grid, the fastest riders are at the front and the rows are double spaced to reduce tangling in the first bends.
 As you gain experience over the year, your times will improve and you will move up the grid into faster groups.

 Break Outs: The fastest rider on each row is placed in the ‘pole ‘position (left side of track) and their qualifying time is used for the bracket.
 If you go under that qualifying time by more than 1.5 seconds during a race you will ‘break out’ of your bracket and will be awarded 0 points for the race.
 This is to prevent riders going slow during qualifying to get an ‘easier’ bracket then going faster to win.
 In the event of inconsistent weather conditions, break out times may be waived or varied at the promoter’s discretion.